 On October 2, 2017, we entered into an Intellectual Property Rights Agreement with Synchron pursuant to which Synchron and its affiliates were granted certain perpetual rights to the intellectual property of the Company relating to its rare earths patents-pending and related technical information.
 Upon the exercise of its option on October 16, 2019, Synchron and its affiliates' intellectual property rights became exclusive, subject to the Company's ownership and use rights in the intellectual property and any improvements made thereon.
 As a result of the transactions contemplated by the Intellectual Property Rights Agreement, we may be forced to enforce or defend our intellectual property rights against infringement and unauthorized use, and to protect our trade secrets.
-Further, by granting a license to use our intellectual property, we may be limited in our ability to protect our intellectual property rights by legal recourse or otherwise.
-In defending our intellectual property rights, we may place our intellectual property at risk of being invalidated, held unenforceable, narrowed in scope or otherwise limited, any of which could have a material adverse effect on our business and financial condition.
+Further, by granting a license to use our intellectual property, we may be limited in our ability to protect our intellectual property at risk of being invalidated, held unenforceable, narrowed in scope or otherwise limited, any of which could have a material adverse effect on our business and financial condition.
 Our inability to preserve or maintain an interest in certain intellectual property rights could adversely impact our competitive position or results of operations.